DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Cocks, Harry G. *Classified: The Secret History of the Personal Column*,
 UK: Random House, 2009.

 Degim, I. Alev.
-‘Identity Construction in Facebook: A Lacanian Analysis of Profiles and Facebook Generated Games’, in U. Onen.
+'Identity Construction in Facebook: A Lacanian Analysis of Profiles and Facebook Generated Games', in U. Onen.
 Andreas Treske, Bestem Büyüm and I. Alev Degim (eds) Image, Time and Motion: New media Critique from Turkey, *Institute of Network Cultures*, n.7, 2011, pp.
 111-124,
 <http://networkcultures.org/wpmu/portal/publication/no-07-image-time-and-motion-new-media-critique-from-turkey/>.

-Dutton, William H. et al. ‘The Role of the Internet in Reconfiguring
+Dutton, William H. et al. 'The Role of the Internet in Reconfiguring
-Marriages: A Cross-national Study’, *Interpersona* 3.2 (2009): 3-18.
+Marriages: A Cross-national Study', *Interpersona* 3.2 (2009): 3-18.

 Ellison, Nicole.
-‘Managing Impressions Online: Self-Presentation Processes in the Online Dating Environment’, *Journal of Computer-Mediated Communication* 11.2 (2006): 415-441.
+'Managing Impressions Online: Self-Presentation Processes in the Online Dating Environment', *Journal of Computer-Mediated Communication* 11.2 (2006): 415-441.

 Furnham, Adrian and Twiggy, Mak.
-‘Sex-Role Stereotyping in Television
+'Sex-Role Stereotyping in Television
-Commercials: A Review and Comparison of Fourteen Studies Done on Five Continents Over 25 Years’, *Sex Roles* 41.5 (1999): 513-537.
+Commercials: A Review and Comparison of Fourteen Studies Done on Five Continents Over 25 Years', *Sex Roles* 41.5 (1999): 513-537.

-Fiore, Andrew T. et al. ‘Assessing Attractiveness in Online Dating Profiles’, *Proceeding of the twenty-sixth annual SIGCHI conference on Human factors in computing systems*, ACM Press, (2008): 797-806.
+Fiore, Andrew T. et al. 'Assessing Attractiveness in Online Dating Profiles', *Proceeding of the twenty-sixth annual SIGCHI conference on Human factors in computing systems*, ACM Press, (2008): 797-806.

 Freitas, Simone.
-‘A Bela e a Fera’, II Congresso Internacional Comunicación 3.0 - Libro Nuevos Medios, Nueva Comunicación, Universidad de Salamanca, 4 y 5 de Octobre, (2010): 1-18.
+'A Bela e a Fera', II Congresso Internacional Comunicación 3.0 - Libro Nuevos Medios, Nueva Comunicación, Universidad de Salamanca, 4 y 5 de Octobre, (2010): 1-18.

 Goffman, Erving. *The Presentation of Self in Everyday Life*, New York:
 Anchor, 1959.

 Gunter, Barrie.
-“The Study of Online Relationships and Dating”, in William H. Dutton (ed.) *The Oxford Handbook of Internet Studies*, Oxford: Oxford University Press, 2013, pp. 173-193.
+"The Study of Online Relationships and Dating", in William H. Dutton (ed.) *The Oxford Handbook of Internet Studies*, Oxford: Oxford University Press, 2013, pp. 173-193.

 Hahn, Jennifer and Blass, Thomas.
-‘Dating Partner Preferences: A Function of Similarity of Love Styles’, *Journal of Social Behavior & Personality* 12.3 (1997): 595-610.
+'Dating Partner Preferences: A Function of Similarity of Love Styles', *Journal of Social Behavior & Personality* 12.3 (1997): 595-610.

-Harris, Mary B. ‘When Courtesy Fails: Gender Roles and Polite Behaviors’, *Journal of Applied Social Psychology* 22.18 (1992):
+Harris, Mary B. 'When Courtesy Fails: Gender Roles and Polite Behaviors', *Journal of Applied Social Psychology* 22.18 (1992):
 1399-1416.

 Henry-Waring, Millsom and Barraket, Jo.
-‘Dating & Intimacy in the 21st
+'Dating & Intimacy in the 21st
-Century: The Use of Online Dating Sites in Australia’, International *Journal of Emerging Technologies and Society* 6.1 (2008): 14-33.
+Century: The Use of Online Dating Sites in Australia', International *Journal of Emerging Technologies and Society* 6.1 (2008): 14-33.

-Hsieh, Hsiu-Fang and Shannon, Sarah E. ‘Three Approaches to Qualitative Content Analysis’, *Qualitative Health Research* 15.
+Hsieh, Hsiu-Fang and Shannon, Sarah E. 'Three Approaches to Qualitative Content Analysis', *Qualitative Health Research* 15.
 9 (2005): 1277-1288.

 Humphreys, Lee.
-‘Photographs and the Presentation of Self through Online Dating Services’, in Paul Messaris and Lee Humphreys (eds) *Digital
+'Photographs and the Presentation of Self through Online Dating Services', in Paul Messaris and Lee Humphreys (eds) *Digital
 Media: Transformations in Human Communication*, New York: Peter Lang.
 2006, pp. 39-49.

 Jagger, Elizabeth.
-‘Marketing Molly and Melville: Dating in a Postmodern, Consumer Society’, *Sociology* 35.1 (2001): 39-57.
+'Marketing Molly and Melville: Dating in a Postmodern, Consumer Society', *Sociology* 35.1 (2001): 39-57.

 Jorge, Filipa.
 A Apresentação do Eu em Plataformas de Comunicação On-line, Tese de Mestrado, Departamento de Comunicação e Arte,